-Since we talk about shielding electric guitars so much at Humbucker Soup, it’s very common for us to get questions about acoustic guitars and whether or not they need to be shielded from RF and electromagnetic fields as well.
-Join us now while we take a look at acoustic guitar shielding and what methods, if any, you might use to accomplish it.
+Since we talk about shielding electric guitars so much at Humbucker Soup, it’s very common for us to get questions about acoustic guitars and whether or not they need to be shielded from RF and electromagnetic fields too.
+Let’s take a look at acoustic guitar shielding and what methods, if any, you might use to accomplish it.

 An acoustic guitar is a natural device that does not pick up and output static created by nearby electrical devices.
 Since it merely amplifies the sound of a plucked string, there is no need for acoustic guitar shielding.
-However, finding some method of amplifying the guitar so it can be better heard has produced many types of acoustic pickups that do pick up interference.
+However, there are many types of acoustic pickups that do pick up interference.

 The most common way to amplify an acoustic guitar is by using a microphone.
 The best approach to acoustic guitar shielding, if a microphone is being used, is with a standard XLR microphone cable.
 These are the types of cables that have three prongs on each end.